Coconut Point Art Festivals

 Place: Organizer Howard Alan Events selects locations designed to provide visitors with a weekend experience of fine art, food and shopping.
 That’s why it selected Coconut Point Mall in Estero, Florida.

 Coconut Point is the centerpiece of a 500-acre, master planned community that is more than a shopping center.
 The property has 1.2 million square feet of retail space, office condos and residential housing.
 The mall has 113 stores and 25 restaurants – all surrounding several acres of lakes with a boardwalk.
 Coconut Point offers everything in every price range with notable shops and tenants including Dillards, Super Target, T.J.
-Maxx, Bed Bath & Beyond, Barnes & Noble Booksellers, Chico’s, Tommy Bahama, Aeropostale, Banana Republic, Victoria Secret, Coach and Fossil.
+Maxx, Bed Bath & Beyond, Barnes & Noble Booksellers, Chico’s, Tommy Bahama, Aeropostale, Banana Republic, Victoria Secret, Coach, Pier 1 Imports and West Elm.

 Coconut Point is the place for people to gather, shop, dine, work, play, see a new film – you name it – in an open, Main Street-style shopping destination with Mediterranean Revival-style architecture that is designed to fit gracefully with the architectural flavor of Southwest Florida.

-Wait-service dining choices include Ruth’s Chris Steak House, Blue Water Bistro, Bice Grand Cafe, Ted’s Montana Grill and Olive Garden.
-For festival-goers who’d rather grab a quick bite and keep going, there’s a food island at Coconut Point with a Hemmingways, a Hurricane, a stone fired pizza place, a California Pizza Kitchen, a Starbucks and Panera Bread, but that’s just the tip of the food iceberg as there are tons more places to fit everyone’s tastes.
+Wait-service dining choices include Ruth’s Chris Steak House, Blue Water Bistro, Bice Grand Cafe, Ted’s Montana Grill and Pagelli’s at Coconut Point.
+For festival-goers who’d rather grab a quick bite and keep going, there’s a food island at Coconut Point with a Hemmingways, a Hurricane, a stone fired pizza place, a California Pizza Kitchen, a Johnny Rockets, Bokamper’s Sports Bar & Grill, a Starbucks and Panera Bread, but that’s just the tip of the food iceberg as there are tons more places to fit everyone’s tastes.

 Coconut Point Mall is owned by Simon Property Group, Inc., an S&P 500 company and the largest real estate company in the United States.
 The Company currently owns or has an interest in 392 properties comprising 263 million square feet of gross leasable area in North America, Europe and Asia.
 Simon Property Group is headquartered in Indianapolis, Indiana and employs more than 5,000 people worldwide.